Reference cells

 Referencing a range of cells

-To reference a range of cells, use the global function cells which returns a Pandas DataFrame.
+To reference a range of cells, use the same global function q.cells() which returns a Pandas DataFrame.

 If the first row of cells is a header, you should set first_row_header as an argument.
 This makes the first row of your DataFrame the column names, otherwise will default to integer column names as 0, 1, 2, 3, etc.